MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/generate-otp.md

    :::image type="content" source="../media/configuration-screen.png" alt-text="Screenshot that shows the Configuration page." lightbox="../media/configuration-screen.png":::

 1. Select the **Automatically generate passwords for all selected accounts** radio button.
-You'll select this option if you want to reset/delete the existing password for the resource accounts for which you are generating a one-time password.
+You'll select this option if you want to reset/delete the existing password for the resource accounts for which you're generating a one-time password.
    OR
 1. Select the **Upload sign in data from CSV file** radio button.
-You'll select this option if you want to retain the existing password for the resource accounts for which you are generating a one-time password.
+You'll select this option if you want to retain the existing password for the resource accounts for which you're generating a one-time password.
 1. Select **Next**.
 The **Review** page appears.

    :::image type="content" source="../media/review-screen.png" alt-text="Screenshot that shows the Review page." lightbox="../media/review-screen.png":::